Person-Centered Reproductive Counseling Toolkit

 Contraception Q & A

-There are a lot of myths, misinformation, and outdated practices that still impede client access to their contraceptive method of choice.
+Keeping up with changing practices and developments in the world of contraception can be tricky.
+There are myths, misinformation, and outdated practices that get in the way of a client accessing their method of choice.
 We're dispelling myths and answering some of the biggest questions providers have around contraception access.

 Can an IUD be inserted before a client has completed STI testing and received negative results?

-According to the CDC and the U.S. Office of Population Affairs’ Providing Quality Family Planning Recommendations (QFP), clients do not need a wellness/pelvic exam to receive a method of contraception, unless an IUD is being inserted, in which case the size and position of the uterus need to be determined to ensure correct IUD placement.
-A pap smear is unrelated to birth control and the QFP notes that, for both adolescent and adult clients, this test is not routinely needed to provide a contraceptive method to a healthy client.
+According to the CDC and the U.S. Office of Population Affairs’ Providing Quality Family Planning Recommendations (QFP), clients do not need a wellness/pelvic exam to receive a method of contraception, unless an IUD is being inserted.
+In this case, the size and position of the uterus need to be determined to ensure correct IUD placement.
+A Pap smear is unrelated to birth control and the QFP notes that, for both adolescent and adult clients, this test is not routinely needed to provide a contraceptive method to a healthy client.

 Can clients that are nulliparous (have not given birth) receive an IUD?